 - A hat, scarf, and gloves are must-haves in the cold. #polarVortex Click To Tweet

 - Gloves are not only a great accessory to keep your hands and fingers insulated, but also finish the styling of any winter outwear when chosen to match the vibe of the look.
 See 13 tips how to improve your style with gloves at this link.

 - Wear gloves with adjustable wrist band or knit cuffs to avoid that cold air enters and mixes with the air between your layers.
 They also exist as elegant leather gloves, for instance, at LeatherCoatsEtc.

-- When your boots have a wide opening at below the knee or at the calf wear boot toppers to hinder cold air to get into your boots from the top and as a stylish element of your outerwear outfit.
+- When your boots have a wide opening at below the knee or at the calf, wear boot toppers to hinder cold air to get into your boots from the top and as a stylish element of your outerwear outfit.
 Yes, mature women can look great with boot toppers.

 - Don't forget to style your outerwear.
 Click To Tweet

 - Wear a hat that covers your hat and ears.
-Berets, or shearling hats are great options.
+Shearling hats and berets are great trendy options.

 - When you expect to stay outside for a long time like walking the dog or waiting for public transportation wear insulating pants over your trousers or an insulating skirt over your skirt/dress for extra insulation.